thacherT1D/webdevstuff/Datastores/Knex_Migrations_and_Seeds.desc.md

 ## What's a Knex migration?

-A Knex migration allows you to define sets of database changes.
+A **Knex migration** is a system that allows developers to automate the management of database tables in JavaScript.

+Here's an example of a Knex migration file.

 ```javascript
 'use strict';